cloud-gov/cg-site/content/overview/pricing/pricing-terminology.md

 ### System

-A “System” roughly corresponds to a product or project team, including all the individual spaces, apps, and services necessary to realize their service, across as many environments as needed.
+A “system” roughly corresponds to a product or project team, including all the individual spaces, apps, and services necessary to deliver their product to users.

-A system maps to an [“org” in Cloud Foundry](http://docs.cloudfoundry.org/concepts/roles.html#orgs).
+A system maps to an [“org” in cloud.gov and Cloud Foundry](http://docs.cloudfoundry.org/concepts/roles.html#orgs).

+Recommendation: If your product needs Authority to Operate (ATO) from your agency, we recommend that your ATO system boundary should align with your cloud.gov system boundary.
+In other words, your cloud.gov org shouldn't contain two or more things that each need their own ATO, because that would make your compliance process harder.
+If you have a very complex system with multiple sub-systems, you may choose to build that with multiple cloud.gov orgs.
+For formal guidance on system boundaries, see [NIST Special Publication 800-18, section 2](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-18r1.pdf).

 ### Support {#support}